GetStream/stream-chat-swift/docusaurus/docs/iOS/client/push-notifications.md

 ```
 Let's summarize the most important steps:

-- The `ChatClient` is initialized with Api Key and Token, `connectUser` must not be used in a service extension
+- The `ChatClient` is initialized with API Key and Token, `connectUser` must not be used in a service extension
 - `chatHandler.handleNotification` completion block receives a `ChatPushNotificationContent`
 - `ChatPushNotificationContent` is handled for the message case, in that case it will contain a regular `ChatMessage` model